brutella/hkcam/README.md

 > sudo dd bs=1m if=~/Downloads/raspbian-stretch-lite-2019-04-08-hkcam-v0.0.9-armv6.img of=/dev/rdisk3 conv=sync
 > ```

-3. add your WiFi credentials so that the Raspberry Pi can connect to your WiFi
+3. add your Wi-Fi credentials so that the Raspberry Pi can connect to your Wi-Fi

 - create a new text file at `/Volumes/boot/wpa_supplicant.conf` with the following content
 ```sh